Jaimie P. Cloud - Founder & President

 Charlene Turner - Managing Director

-Charlene's role at The Cloud Institute is to provide strategic direction in the areas of administration, human resources, and development, as well as coordinate programs and client services.
+Charlene's role at The Cloud Institute is to provide strategic direction in the areas of administration, human resources, and development.
+She also manages the organizations finances and client contracts.
 She specializes in improving business efficiency by leveraging technology and best-practice project management processes.